Ellerburn-cum-Farmanby

-Ellerburn cum Farmanby (sometimes Ellerburn) is a former civil parish in what is the county of North Yorkshire, England.
+Ellerburn cum Farmanby (sometimes Ellerburn) is a former civil parish in what is now the county of North Yorkshire, England.
 Parts of the parish straddled the road between Pickering and Thornton Dale, with the church of St Hilda, Ellerburn, being in the north of the former parish.
 The land of the former parish is now contained within the civil parish of Thornton Dale.